The semiclassical zeta function for geodesic flows on negatively curved manifolds: Linear models

-where $C_0$ is a constant independent of $A$ and $\widehat{A}$. \end{itemize} \end{Lemma} From the last lemma and the commutative diagram (\ref{cd:H}), we conclude the next theorem.
+From the last lemma and the commutative diagram (\ref{cd:H}), we conclude the next theorem.
 This is the counterpart of Theorem \ref{th:spectrum} for the operator $L^t$ as a (local) linearized model of the transfer operator $\cL^t$.
 We consider the projection operator

 \begin{Theorem} The operator $\cT_0$ extends naturally to a bounded operator

 {\rm (2)} $L^t$ extends to a bounded operator $L^t:\cH_\dag^{r,\sigma}(\real^{2d+d'+1})\to \cH_\dag^{r,\sigma'}(\real^{2d+d'+1})$ for any $\sigma,\sigma'\in \Sigma$ with $\sigma'\le \sigma$ and the operator norms are bounded by a constant independent of $A$ and $\widehat{A}$.
 Further, if $\lambda$ in the assumption (\ref{eq:lambda}) is sufficiently large, say $\lambda>10$, this is true for any $\sigma, \sigma'\in \Sigma$. \\